Date: 2025-07-22

 I was able to get a pretty good look at the Statue of Liberty but I won't include my zoomed in picture because you can see better ones online.

-While I was on Staten Island, I saw NYPD respond to a call.
+While I was on Staten Island, I saw the NYPD respond to a call.
 I have seen this police car design so many times in movies that I thought it was fake.
 But it turns out that this is what real NYPD cars look like.

 NYC has a pretty neat ferry system.
 The main station has 5 docking points and the boats themselves quickly come, unload, load and go.
 One ferry rider brought her nice road bike to use Manhattan's dedicated bikeways.